Hidrellez Traditions: May Your Wishes Come True

 Hidrellez starts on the eve of May the 5th and what happens to you on the 6th of May, the actual day of Hidrellez, sets the tone for the next year.
 In villages and small towns all over Turkey people prepare for May the 6th by cleaning their houses from top to bottom because Hizir is said not to visit a house that isn’t clean.
 When he does visit he brings blessings and abundance with him, so food bowls, pantries and wallets are left open.

 My friend always helps her mother and grandmother clean their home on the eve of Hidrellez and then they go out to dinner together to celebrate.
-After our brunch on the day of Hidrellez, we wrote down our wishes on tiny pieces of paper, before walking to the edge of the water and throwing them out on the waves.
+After our brunch on the day of Hidrellez, we wrote down our wishes on tiny pieces of paper, known as martaval before walking to the edge of the water and throwing them out on the waves.
 Like many Turks my BF believes Hizir will pick them up out of the running water and carry out the wishes we’ve written down.

 Elsewhere in the city people will have spent the eve of Hidrellez out on the streets, singing and dancing to Romani music.
 As midnight nears, some jump over fires while saying prayers in order to ensure good health for the coming year.
 Others hang small models of things they hope to obtain or their wishes written on pieces of paper on a Nahil or wishing Tree.
-However Turks aren’t the only people to celebrate on this special day.
-Orthodox Christians celebrate the day as Hagia Georgi, and for the Catholics it’s known as Saint George’s Day.
-This revered saint is still worshipped as the Green Man by pagans.

 Hidrellez picnic in Avanos, 2007